pwwang/python-varname/README.md

   - Retrieving names of variables a function/class call is assigned to from inside it, using `varname`.
   - Retrieving variable names directly, using `nameof`
   - Detecting next immediate attribute name, using `will`
+  - Fetching argument names/sources passed to a function using `argname`

 - Other helper APIs (built based on core features):